 “Now you’re cooking with gas.”, my grandmother used to say.
 I thought of her after Hurricane Sandy hit New York on October 29, 2012.

-Although we live uptown, our proximity to the East River puts our apartment building in the city’s infamous flood zone A. When Sandy made landfall that day, rain and river water surged down a ramp to our basement, and the force ripped an oil tank from the wall.
-It crashed on the cement floor and split, and the toxic mix of water, oil, and raw sewage made the building unsafe.
+Although we live uptown, our proximity to the East River puts our apartment building in the city’s infamous flood zone A. When Sandy made landfall that day, rain and river water surged down a ramp and flooded our building’s basement, the force ripping an oil tank from the wall.
+The tank crashed on the cement floor and split, and the toxic mix of water, oil, and raw sewage made the building unsafe.
 We were all evacuated.

 At first our apartment building had no electricity, no heat, no working elevators, no water, plumbing or phones, but gradually most services were restored, and so after two weeks at the Marriott, we moved back home.
 The only thing we still didn’t have was cooking gas, but our super said it would be back in a week.